 LEE BERMAN: Name the one movie you would take with you to a desert island.

 RAVI SHANKAR: Hmm…well, if forced to make a choice, I think I’d take Krzysztof Kieslowski’s Three Colours Trilogy: Blue/White/Red.
 For one, Kieslowski is a true master, for another the trilogy’s re-imagination of the political ideals of the French flag –liberty, equality, fraternity — still resonate for me on multiple viewings.
 I love how the films work together and separately, with lucidity and ambiguity, in narrative and in metaphor.
 They are for me the cinematic embodiment of Keats’s idea of negative capability and take the tropes of the comedy, the drama and the romance and turn them completely on their head.
 Plus Juliette Binoche, Julie Delpy and Irène Jacob are sexy as hell and stranded on a desert island, I think I just might find such company useful.

 LEE BERMAN: Name the one web site you would take with you to a desert island.

 RAVI SHANKAR: Of course this answer will be seen as equally evasive as the Borgesian response to a desert-island book, but I would have to say, after thinking of and discarding many sites that encompass music, literature, politics and culture, that I would bring along Google.
 That’s pretty lame I know, and yet in my daily creative life, the multifaceted search engine has transformed the way I work in such a fundamental way that I can’t imagine life without having such a resource at my fingertips.
 So, sheepishly, I have to go with that most orthodox of responses.

 This entry was posted on Friday, October 9th, 2009 at 7:16 pm and is filed under blog posts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.